phil-keita/LostAndFound/README.md

 1. Create a Firebase Project
 2. Link project with Android Stuido
 3. Make sure you link your SHA-1 cert from android studio to your firebase project
-4. "Build" Authentication and Firestore Database
+4. "Build" Authentication and Firestore Database in Firebase

 CONFIG NOTES TO SAVE TIME